kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_ndarray.md

 ### Shape of an array

 We are now used to use the function `len` on lists, to know how big a list is.
 While this function also works on an array, it only returns the length of the array on its first dimension.
-To get the complete size (shape) of an array, we use the array's `shape` property:
+To get the complete size (shape) of an array, we use the array's {{ndarray_shape}} property:

 ```{code-cell} ipython3
 print(array_1d.shape)